IATC Playwriting Submissions – January 2024

-When evaluating the merits of a submission, judges will consider how well the work addresses the following questions:
+As in the past, when evaluating the merits of a submission, we will consider how well the work addresses the following questions:

 Does the play clearly deal with one or more aspects of the Italian American experience, past or present?
 Does it treat the subject with honesty in an original and compelling way?
 Does it avoid stereotype and generalization?